csswizardry/csswizardry.github.com/_posts/2014-10-24-css-wizardry-ltd-year-1-in-review.md

 ## The lifestyle

 The lifestyle of self employment has been one of much privilege for me.
-I’ve travelled to—and worked from—places all over the globe.
+I’ve travelled to — and worked from — places all over the globe.
 I’ve met dozens, if not hundreds of people, I’ve eaten great meals, stayed in some beautiful hotels, made new friends, experienced new cultures and places, all whilst calling it ‘work’. **I honestly cannot believe that this is my job now.** Sometimes I do just sit and grin to myself about how fortunate I am to get paid to do this.

-That’s not to say I haven’t earned such a great job—it’s been something I’ve actively worked toward since I was 17 years old (or earlier, depending on where you draw your measurements from).
+That’s not to say I haven’t earned such a great job — it’s been something I’ve actively worked toward since I was 17 years old (or earlier, depending on where you draw your measurements from).
 I’m very aware that lifestyle isn’t immediately available to everyone, because it was never immediately available to